| 1. Kennedy was pressuring for a

 that he didn't blow the whistle on the plot at the time and prevent the

-assassination, but said that everyone in the government hated Kennedy and
+assassination, but said that everyone in the government hated Kennedy

-CIA into a thousand pieces and scatter the remnants to the wind" was
+the CIA into a thousand pieces and scatter the remnants to the wind" was

 being carried out and this infuriated almost everyone at the agency.